erossini/BlazorChartjs/README.md

-# Create chart with Chart.js in Blazor
+# ChartJs component for Blazor
 This library is a wrap around [Chart.js](https://www.chartjs.org/) for using it with [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/).
 The components is build with .NET6.

 Few important links: